AndyShortt/ec2_resource_graph/README.md

 ## What it does

 Traverses resource associations based on an EC2 tag.
-Currently includes EBS volumes, snapshots, and ALB/NLB.
+Puts output into JSON file in S3 (for use by Glue/Athena).
+Currently includes EC2 instances, EBS volumes, snapshots, and ALB/NLB, EIP, Classic LB.

 ## Pre-requisits
 AWS API and SAM CLI installed